-This policy is important for all Tennessee businesses.
-It covers common risks, including customer property damage and injuries.
-Most commercial leases require this coverage.
+This type of business liability insurance is important for all Tennessee businesses.
+It covers common third-party risks, and it's required by most commercial leases.

-Workers’ compensation insurance is required for Tennessee businesses that have four or more employees.
-It can cover medical costs for work injuries and illnesses.
+Workers’ comp insurance is required for Tennessee businesses that have five or more employees.
+It also protects sole proprietors from work injury costs that health insurance might deny.

 This policy is required for business-owned vehicles in Tennessee.
 It covers injuries and property damage in an accident, along with vehicle theft, vandalism, and weather damage.

 A BOP bundles commercial property insurance and general liability coverage in one plan.
 It's often the most cost-effective type of commercial insurance for a Tennessee business.

 This policy, also called errors and omissions insurance (E&O), protects Tennessee businesses that provide professional services or advice.
 It covers lawsuits related to work performance.

 E&O, sometimes called professional liability insurance, is common with professional services in Tennessee.
 It can cover the cost of lawsuits related to your work performance.